puneetchopra2022/Terraform/README.md

 **Terraform Function** Terraform functions are built-in, reusable code blocks that perform specific tasks within Terraform configurations, such as numeric(min,max) , Date & time , string .

+**Data Source** VS **Variables**
+Variables are used to parameterize your Terraform configurations.
+They allow us to define reusable values that can be customized for different environments or deployments.
+Variables are typically used to make our configurations more flexible and easier to manage by centralizing values that might change based on the context.

+Data sources are used to retrieve information from external systems or existing resources and incorporate that information into our configuration.
+Data sources provide dynamic and context-aware attributes that can be used within our resource definitions.
+They help us make your configurations more intelligent and adaptable by leveraging information from the real world. https://spacelift.io/blog/terraform-data-sources-how-they-are-utilised